Stop mouth-breathing your way through the day! Restore breathing to your nose without bad breath and overwhelming

 Congestion puts limits on your life.
 It can take a toll on your mental and physical health.
-It causes embarrassing mouth-breathing that leads to bad breath, migraine headaches and fatigue.
-It sucks enjoyment out of your life and hampers productivity, nasal congestion is a troublemaker.
+It causes embarrassing mouth-breathing that leads to bad breath, migraine headaches, and fatigue.
+It sucks the enjoyment out of your life and hampers productivity, nasal congestion is a troublemaker.

 Pittsburgh Sinus Centers can put an end to the trouble caused by nasal congestion.
 We offer long-term, minimally-invasive options that will help you get the most out of life.
 Let’s explore your symptoms and what can stop your nasal congestion together.
 Schedule your nasal congestion consultation appointment today!

 Is a blockage the cause of your congestion?

 The Cottle Maneuver is a simple, at-home method of determining the cause of your nasal congestion.
 Try it now to learn more about your congestion.
 Here’s how to do it in 4 simple steps: